Elaphe climacophora Care Guide

 🧭 Life stage differences

-Babies or slings should start in smaller secure enclosures such as 30 x 20 x 20 cm for hatchlings, upgraded gradually.
-Smaller starter housing makes feeding, shedding or molting, hydration, and waste easier to monitor.
+Hatchlings should start in smaller secure enclosures such as 30 x 20 x 20 cm for hatchlings, upgraded gradually.
+Smaller starter housing makes feeding, shedding, hydration, and waste easier to monitor.
 Adults need the full planned enclosure, stronger locks or lids, and more stable environmental zones.
 Do not buy a young animal unless the adult housing, food supply, and legal responsibilities are already realistic.

 For this temperate species, the enclosure should not be run like a permanently tropical display.
 A warm daytime basking area, cooler retreat, and real night drop help appetite, digestion, and seasonal behaviour stay predictable.